rei/rei-cedar-docs/docs/release-notes/winter-2019/README.md

 ## Typography

 The root class `cdr-text` now has all attributes mapped to `inherit`.
-This change was neccessary and allows for desendant selectors to inherit the font settings of the parent.
+This change was necessary and allows for descendant selectors to inherit the font settings of the parent.

 You will now need to pass the cdr-text component the modifier you would like to use.
 - `body-300` -- for paragraphs
 - `utility-300` -- for generic text

- Perviously `cdr-text` defaulted to the paragraph styles.
+Previously `cdr-text` defaulted to the paragraph styles.
- `cdr-container` and `cdr-container-fluid` will still provide the root font defenition.
+`cdr-container` and `cdr-container-fluid` will still provide the root font definition.
 Note that this has been altered from the paragraph style to the `cdr-text--utility-300`.

 ## Deprecations